Park History

 Since that time, we have renovated the Olympic Swim Stadium, completely renovated the California Science Center, and opened an IMAX Theatre.
 Exposition Park is also home to the City of Los Angeles’ EXPO Center and the Theodore J. Alexander Science Center School.
 Additionally we have completely re-designed our parking facilities, created new play areas for children and created pedestrian walkways around the Park.

-Construction of Phase II of the California Science Center’s master plan—“World of Ecology” is well underway and on target for completion in 2009.
-In addition, the Natural History Museum is currently undergoing a major renovation and upgrade construction project that is also slated for completion in 2009.
+Construction of Phase III of the California Science Center’s master plan is well underway and on target for completion in 2025.

 Location